michab66/jlaunch/README.md

 ### Command `MakeLauncher`

-`MakeLauncher` represents the central functionalit of the software.
+`MakeLauncher` represents the central functionality of the software.
 It generates a native Windows launcher for a JLink generated Java application image.
 The required parameters are:
 * The name of the target file, e.g. 'Farboo.exe'.
 * The name of an icon file that is used to generate the required icon resources in the executable, e.g. 'farboo.png'.
 Note that a .png file is required, no hassle with generating an .ico file.
 It is recommended to offer a square high resolution image, though all sizes and resolutions will do.
 This file gets scaled and resized for the resolutions 16, 32, 64, 128, 256 pixels.
 * The name of the target module.
 That is, the name of the module that holds the main Java application.
+For example `app.mmt`.
 * Finally, the name of the Java class representing the entry point to the application.
 This class has to offer the Java-application's `public static void main( String[] argv )` operation.
+An example is `de/michab/app/mmt/Mmt`, note that you have to use `/` in this name instead of the `.`s used for example in `package` references.

 A complete sample call may look like `jlgen MakeLauncher C:\cygwin64\tmp\MMT.exe ..\mmt-icon-1024.png app.mmt de/michab/app/mmt/Mmt`.